pratikchopade21-a11y/IPCV-Lab/README.md

 IPCV Experiment 06 — CNN-based Image Classification on MNIST This experiment builds and compares three CNN architectures (Model 1: 3×Conv2D + MaxPooling, Model 2: 3×Conv2D + AvgPooling with wider dense layers, Model 3: LeNet-5 inspired) trained on the MNIST handwritten digit dataset using TensorFlow/Keras.
 All three models achieve over 98% test accuracy after 10 epochs, with training/validation accuracy curves plotted for comparison and per-image predictions visualized with color-coded correct/incorrect labels.

+IPCV Experiment 08 — Indian License Plate Recognition using CNN This experiment implements an end-to-end Indian License Plate Recognition (ANPR) system using OpenCV and a CNN trained on 36 alphanumeric character classes (0–9, A–Z).
+A Haar Cascade classifier first detects and extracts the license plate region from a car image, followed by contour-based character segmentation with binary thresholding; a 4-layer CNN (757K params, trained with a custom F1-score metric) then classifies each character, achieving a val F1-score > 0.99 in just 22 epochs before early stopping.
+The final output overlays the recognized plate text (e.g., DL8CAF5030) directly onto the original image.

+IPCV Experiment 09 — Brain Tumor Detection using VGG-16 (Transfer Learning) This experiment builds a binary brain tumor classifier (Tumor: YES/NO) on Brain MRI scans using Transfer Learning with VGG-16 pretrained weights, with only the top dense layer trained (25K trainable out of 14.7M total params).
+MRI images are preprocessed via contour-based brain cropping (Gaussian blur + thresholding + extreme-point detection) and resized to 224×224, followed by data augmentation (rotation, flips, brightness shifts) to handle the small dataset (193 train / 50 val / 10 test); the model is trained with early stopping and achieves ~76% val accuracy and ~70% test accuracy.
+Results are evaluated using confusion matrices and misclassified image visualization.